Accessibility Tools

 • Starting work which would normally require you to claim working tax credits to supplement your income and you are not currently in receipt of child tax credits.

-• You separate from your partner who was in a joint claim with you
+• You separate from your partner who was in a joint claim with you.

 If you want to see if you may be affected then you can use this eligibility checker (please note South Worcestershire Revenues and Benefits Service is not responsible for the content of external sites).

 The Money Advice Service - when will I move onto Universal Credit webpage also contains lots of information about what will change when you move from one of the six benefits to Universal Credit.
-The government plans to move everyone claiming the six benefits on to Universal Credit by the end of the 2024.
-You do not need to do anything until you hear from the Department of Work and Pensions (DWP), unless your circumstances change.

 • Single people of Pension age